 Mirium forced herself to take the hand without a shudder, pushing healing magic into it.
 Keelath hissed and gave a sickened shudder, but slowly the flesh crept back and grew, if not wholesome, at least whole.

 “The touch of the Light,” Keelath gasped.
 “It burns…” He leaned over her to gag.
 Nothing came up.

-“No,” said Keelath, choked up.
-“It’s just…it forces feeling.
-I can feel my bones being violated again, the crawl of the bloodworms, the pain of stolen flesh—“ Another gag.
+“No,” Keelath choked out.
+“It forces feeling.
+My senses… I can feel my bones being violated again, the crawl of the bloodworms, the stolen flesh—“ Another gag.

-“Mirium…” and he straightened enough to hug her.
+“Mirium…” and he straightened enough to hug her again.
 He clung to her, really, and she stood fast, not sure how else to react.
 “Mirium…I used to…take souls to feel this…each had a little bit of light…love…it hurt, oh how it hurt, but it brought back my memories…”

 “The Light can heal your memory?” she asked, voice trembling.

 “No. I don’t know.
 Maybe.
 I’m not sure it worth it.”
-He had stopped shivering, but he grasped her hands in his.
+He had stopped shivering, but he stood back and grasped her hands in his.
 He shook his head, looking at her.
 “Would you take me?
 Really take me, knowing what I am?
 Would you swear to me again?”